Fire kills 8 coronavirus patients in Indian hospital

 Fire kills 8 coronavirus patients in Indian hospitalNew

-NEW DELHI (AP) — A fire killed eight coronavirus patients at a hospital in western India early Thursday.
+NEW DELHI (AP) — A fire has killed eight coronavirus patients at a hospital in western India.
 Firefighters and 15 fire engines contained the fire to the intensive care unit and it was extinguished in half an hour.
-A fire official said the cause of the fire at the hospital in the city of Ahmadabad was being investigated.
+A government official says an electrical short-circuit appeared to be the cause of the fire in the city of Ahmedabad.
 Thirty-five patients were shifted to other hospitals.
-Fires are common in buildings in India because of poor safety standards with inadequate fire extinguishers, smoke detectors and fire alarm systems.
+One paramedic was being treated for burns received while trying to douse the flames.